 The American Rag just reviewed our latest recording and we earned an A+.

-Read these reviews under Testimonials below.
+Read excerpts from these reviews under Testimonials below.

 If you what to know what's happening in traditional jazz, subscribe to the American Rag.
 Phone 760-247-5145 to subscribe to this great publication.